eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 vehicle_speed = await self.Vehicle.Speed.get()
 ```

-As the `get`-method of the Datapoint-class there is a coroutine and you have to use the `await` keyword when using it.
+As the `get`-method of the Datapoint-class there is a coroutine you have to use the `await` keyword when using it.

 If you want to get deeper inside the vehicle, to access a single seat for example, you just have to go the model-chain down: